Meonwara: Account in the Anglo-Saxon Chronicle

-The West Saxons
+West Saxons

 The origins of the Kingdom of Wessex are unclear.
 The Chronicle has a foundation story, regarded by most as legend, that describes how Cerdic and his son Cynric landed in southern Hampshire in 495, and settled the area that became occupied by the West Saxons.
-Historians however are sceptical of this version.
+Historians, however, are sceptical of this version.

 Most academics believe that initially the West Saxon royal house ruled over the Gewisse and their power base was in the upper Thames Valley.
 The missionary bishop Birinus established the episcopal see at Dorchester-on-Thames in the 630s.
 The history of the Gewisse is quite obscure before the arrival of Birinus, but there were probably several West Saxon groups in the upper Thames Valley and Wiltshire.

-The Mercians
+Mercians

 The West Saxons' neighbours to the north were the Mercians.
-In the 7th century Mercian power was in the ascendent, so the West Saxons could not expand northwards.
+In the 7th century, Mercian power was in the ascendant, so the West Saxons could not expand northwards.
 This led them to concentrate on the lands beyond their southern borders.
 Wulfhere of Mercia advanced into southern Hampshire and the Isle of Wight in about 681.
-Shortly afterwards he gave the Isle of Wight and Meonwara to Æthelwealh of Sussex, possibly as a present after Æthelwealh was baptised and married Eafe the daughter of Eanfrith, a ruler of the Christian Hwicce people.
+Shortly afterwards, he gave the Isle of Wight and Meonwara to Æthelwealh of Sussex, possibly as a present after Æthelwealh was baptised and married Eafe the daughter of Eanfrith, a ruler of the Christian Hwicce people.
 The alliance between the South Saxons and the Mercians and their control of southern England put the West Saxons under pressure.